 Experts have long noted that the national policy towards foreigners has not been guided by a strategic approach.
-It is evident in the delay with which the National Migration Strategy has been developed.
-Although work on the Strategy continues since 2003, the document was only presented on 6 April 2011.15 According to preliminary public announcement by the Department of Migration Policy of the Ministry of Interior,16 the Strategy would place significant emphasis on issues of integration of foreigners, concluding, inter alia:
+This is evident in the delay in the development of the National Migration Strategy.
+Although work on the Strategy was started in 2003, the document was only presented on 6 April 2011.22 According to a preliminary public announcement by the Department of Migration Policy of the Ministry of Interior,23 the Strategy would place significant emphasis on issues of integration of foreigners, including, inter alia: